pragmaconflux/titan1/docs/USAGE.md

 - **Nodes Generated**: how many nodes were created in the decode tree.
 - **IOCs Found**: total count across all IOC categories.
 - **Detections** / **Risk Level**: only when you used `--enable-detections`.

+If you prefer machine-friendly output with minimal console noise (or you’re piping stdout), use `--quiet` to suppress this footer and other non-error status messages.

 If you see *very few nodes* but *high entropy* and *little decoding*, that often means the input is: